computerise/sentimental/README.md

 ### Dependencies

-When using the launcher the application and dependencies are automatically installed.
+When using the launcher as prescribed in [Usage](#usage) the application and python dependencies are automatically installed.

 To manually install the application from a Command Line Interface (CLI) on Windows or Linux, execute:

 ```shell
 poetry install
 ```

-## Configuration

-The user input file must be a JSON file specified in `settings.toml` as `input_file`.
-By default `input_file` is `input.json`.
-All other application specific settings are specified in `settings.toml`.
-All necessary assumptions used for calculations are specified in `assumptions.toml`.

 ## Usage